Patrick Joseph McGovern: Personal life

 At the time of his death, surviving family members included his wife, Lore Harp McGovern, a son, Patrick McGovern, daughter Elizabeth McGovern, stepdaughters Michelle Harp Bethel and Dina Jackson, and nine grandchildren.

 Death

-In May 2012, Patrick McGovern had open heart surgery at the Cleveland Clinic.
-He died March 19, 2014, aged 76.
+In May 2012, Patrick McGovern had open-heart surgery at the Cleveland Clinic.
+He died on March 19, 2014, aged 76.

 IDG legacy

 After his death, the ownership of IDG was transferred to the McGovern Foundation; in 2016, the foundation retained Goldman Sachs to explore a sale.
-On March 29, China Oceanwide Holdings Group announced the close of the acquisition of International Data Group, Inc. ("IDG").
-In June 2021, it was announced that the company had again been sold, to The Blackstone Group, for $1.3 billion.
+On March 29, China Oceanwide Holdings Group announced the closure of the acquisition of International Data Group, Inc. ("IDG").
+In June 2021, it was announced that the company had again been sold to The Blackstone Group, for $1.3 billion.